 walnuts 75g, lightly candied, gently roasted or raw

-rosemary one exact sprig leaves picked
+rosemary, one exact sprig of leaves picked

 lemon one wedge, cut into tiny fragments